jbisbee1/DS1000_F2026/README.md

 - **#general**: A space for you to share and discuss stories you've seen in the news or on social media that are relevant to our class.

-- **Calendar**: A calendar containing all lectures, due dates, office hours, and labs.
+- **Calendar**: A calendar containing class meetings, due dates, office hours, and other course events.

 - **Files**: A space for course materials (**NOT USED.
 VISIT BRIGHTSPACE INSTEAD.**)